-The balance between advertising and copy sales revenue is important.
-Advertising-driven publishers approach their business in a different way to copy sales-driven publishers.
+The balance between advertising and copy sales is important.
+Ad-driven publishers approach their business in a different way to copy sales-driven publishers.

-Publishers rarely keep all copy sales revenue.
-Newspapers, magazines and books usually sell through newsagents, bookstores and other retailers.
-Retailers keep between 30 and 40 percent of the cover price.
+In print publishing, the publisher rarely keeps all copy sales revenue.
+Newspapers, magazines and books usually sell through newsagents, bookstores or other retailers.
+Shops keep between 30 and 40 percent of the cover price.

-Sometimes distributors take a slice of copy sales revenue.
-Usually distributors charge a fixed fee per copy delivered.
+Sometimes distributors take a slice of copy sales.
+They may charge a fixed fee per copy delivered.

-Retailers rarely sell all the copies they get of a title.
+Retailers rarely sell all the copies they get.
 Publishers talk of sell-through rates – the percentage sold.

-Most publishers, particularly those chasing advertising sales regard a sell-out as failure.
-It means they didn’t maximise their circulation – which is what they sell to advertisers.
+Many publishers, particularly those chasing ad sales regard a sell-out as a failure.
+It means they didn’t maximise their circulation.
+They sell a high circulation to advertisers.

 Revenue lags sales

-Publishers wait weeks or months to get copy sales revenue as it trickles back from readers, through the retailer and distributor.
+Publishers wait months to get copy sales revenue.
+It trickles back from readers, through the retailer and distributor.

-Printers often want payment – or a guarantee of payment before they print.
-So a publisher needs to carry the costs of at least three editions of a monthly title before seeing a penny of sales revenue.
-The investment is more in the case of weeklies, less in the case of bi-monthlies and quarterly publications.
+Printers often want payment – or a guarantee to pay before they print.
+This means a publisher must carry the costs of three editions before seeing any sales revenue.
+The investment is more in the case of weeklies.
+It is less for bi-monthlies and quarterly publications.

-Revenue lag explains why publishers like selling direct to readers through subscription sales.
+Revenue lag explains why print publishing is keen on selling direct to readers through subscriptions.

-With subscriptions, publishers get their money before printing – subscribers usually pay a year in advance.
+Publishers get subscription money before printing.
+Subscribers usually pay a year in advance.
 Some publications offer two-year and even three-year subscriptions.
 That’s money in the bank.

-Most publishers set aside a number of pages or parts of pages for advertisers.
+Most publishers set aside pages for advertisers.
 They have an advertising ratio.

 There are different types of advertising.
-Display advertising means larger and more colourful ads – often with creative text and images.
-Classified advertising is often text-only with a minimum of graphics.
+Display advertising means larger and more colourful ads.
+They often have creative text and images.
+Classified advertising is often text only.
+It doesn’t often include graphics.

-Magazines typically sell advertising by the page, although they offer double page spreads, half pages and other formats.
+Magazines sell advertising by the page.
+Although they also offer double-page spreads, half pages and other formats.
 Newspapers will sell pages, but they also sell column centimetres (or column inches).

-The more you buy the cheaper it gets
+The more print publishing you buy the cheaper it gets

-The more an advertiser buys, the cheaper the rate per column centimetre (or page if they are buying magazine advertising).
+The more an advertiser buys, the cheaper the rate per column centimetre (or magazine pages).

 A full-page is cheaper than two half pages and so on.
-Publishers offer advertisers discounts if they commit to buying a series of advertising over a longer time.
-So, booking a year’s worth of advertisements in a monthly magazine is cheaper than buying 12 single advertisements.
+Publishers offer advertisers discounts if they commit to buying a series of advertising over time.
+Booking a year’s worth of advertisements in a monthly magazine is cheaper than 12 single advertisements.

 Some advertising positions attract a premium rate.
-On newspapers this is the front page and maybe the front pages of sections such as business.
+On newspapers this is the front page.
+It can also be the front pages of newspaper sections such as business.

-Magazines typically charge extra for the back cover and possibly the inside front cover.
-Successful titles can charge a premium for early right hand pages or other attractive sites.
+Magazines charge extra for the back cover and possibly the inside front cover.
+Successful titles charge a premium for early right-hand pages or other attractive sites.

 Agencies and commission

 Specialist media buying companies buy most advertising.
 They develop strategies for their clients and negotiate with publishers.
 Publishers pay media buyers a commission.
-Typically this is 10 to 20 percent of the booking’s value.
-In return for commission, media buyer agree to pay invoices on a set date.
+This might be 10 to 20 percent of the booking’s value.
+In return for a commission, media buyer agrees to pay invoices on a set date.

-Advertisers who buy their own space are known as direct clients.
-They often haggle over prices, but unless they are large-scale buyers, they have less clout than agencies.
+We call advertisers who buy their own space direct clients.
+They often haggle over prices.
+Unless they are large-scale buyers, they have less clout than agencies.
 Collecting money from direct clients can be harder.

 Publishers issue rate cards.
-Historically they used card, but now they are usually available online.
+Historically they used a card.
+Now they are usually available online.
 Rate card prices are often negotiable.

 Advertorial is when publishers offer advertising linked to editorial features.
 In some cases editorial integrity is up for sale.

 Advertorial deals come in different flavours.
-Many publications are entirely advertorial – if an advertiser pays for space they have a say over the publication’s editorial content.
+Many publications are advertorial thoughout.
+If an advertiser pays for space they have a say over the publication’s editorial content.

 More credible titles wall off areas of content for advertorial.
-These might be clearly marked with terms like “advertising supplement” or “special advertising feature”.
-This isn’t always transparent to readers.
+Editors mark these with terms like “advertising supplement” or “advertising feature”.
+This isn’t always obvious to readers.

-Free publications are more likely to run advertorial and compromise editorial integrity for commercial consideration than paid-for titles.
+Free titles are more likely to run advertorial.
+The might compromise editorial integrity more often than paid-for titles.